rgnmenon/OCPromptView-IOS7-Compatible/README.md

 OCPromptView-IOS7-Compatible
 ============================

-OCPromptView  Worked only till IOS 6 (orgianlly by Anand Krishnan)
+OCPromptView  Worked only till iOS 6 (orgianlly by Objective Coders)
-- IOS7 onwards we can not add subviews but we can still use this class.
+- iOS7 onwards we can not add subviews So I made changes so that we can still use this class.
+Check it out.
-Use this class if you want to continue to use this.

 Comments and feedback appareicated.
-Check it out.